zitouni/oai-cn5g-fed/charts/oai-5g-ran/oai-gnb-cu/README.md

 Before using these helm-charts we recommend you read about OAI codebase and its working from the documents listed on [OAI gitlab](https://gitlab.eurecom.fr/oai/openairinterface5g/-/tree/develop/doc).
 Here you can find a dedicated document on [F1 design](https://gitlab.eurecom.fr/oai/openairinterface5g/-/blob/develop/doc/F1-design.md).

-**Note**: This chart is tested on [Minikube](https://minikube.sigs.k8s.io/docs/) and [Red Hat Openshift](https://www.redhat.com/fr/technologies/cloud-computing/openshift) 4.10 and 4.12.
-It requires minimum 1CPU and 1Gi RAM and [multus-cni](https://github.com/k8snetworkplumbingwg/multus-cni) plugin for multiple interfaces.
+**Note**: This chart is tested on [Minikube](https://minikube.sigs.k8s.io/docs/) and [Red Hat Openshift](https://www.redhat.com/fr/technologies/cloud-computing/openshift) 4.10, 4.12 and 4.13.
+It requires minimum 1CPU and 1Gi RAM and [multus-cni](https://github.com/k8snetworkplumbingwg/multus-cni) plugin if you want to configure multiple interfaces for the CU pod.

 ## Introduction